argynz/2048/README.md

-# X&0
+# 2048
-A simple tic tac toe game is written fully programmatically.
+A simple 2048 game is written fully programmatically.
 Used: UIKit, SPM, Userdefaults, Alerts, UICollectionView

 ## App demonstration